 The problem of computing expectations with respect to a probability distribution is in the heart of many modern applied mathematics applications.
 Albeit simple to state, it can be surprisingly difficult to deal with in practice, especially when the dimension of the space is high or when the underlying probability distribution corresponds to a posterior arising from a Bayesian inverse problem in the abundance of data.

-In the heart of these new methods lies the idea that by carefully dealing with the bias-variance trade-off one can design computational methods that are optimal in the sense that they provide the “best” answer for a given computational budget.
+Designing computational methods that are optimal in the sense that they provide the 'best' answer for a given computational budget.

 Cox processes provide useful and frequently applied models for aggregated spatial point patterns where the aggregation is due to a stochastic environmental heterogeneity.
 A class of Cox processes most widely used in applications are the Log Gaussian Cox processes, i.e. Cox processes where the logarithm of the intensity surface is a Gaussian process.
 In the stationary case, the distribution is completely characterised by the intensity and the pair correlation function of the Cox process.
 Estimating these quantities is very important in order to be able to make predictions from such a model.